 This raspberry buttercream frosting is creamy and fluffy with a delicious natural raspberry flavor.
 It can be made with fresh berries when they’re in season, or frozen raspberries.
 The pink color looks beautiful, but it’s the raspberry flavor from real berries that you’ll really love.
 Perfect for chocolate or vanilla cakes and cupcakes.

-**This post was originally published July 26, 2015 and updated February 10, 2020 with updated photos and recipe tips**
+**This post was originally published July 26, 2015 and updated April 12, 2022 with updated photos and recipe tips**

 How to Make Raspberry Buttercream Frosting

 To get started, first, the raspberries are processed in a blender or food processor.
 You’ll likely end up with about ⅔ to 1 cup, depending on if you use fresh or frozen berries.
-Then we push it through a metal sieve to remove the seeds.
+Then push it through a metal sieve to remove the seeds.
 This process is a little annoying (like sifting icing sugar) – but using a rubber spatula or metal spatula to push the puree through the sieve works great.
 I typically do about ½ at a time, then spoon out the seeds left in the sieve, and do the other half.

 Then you need to cool the puree fully.
 I cannot stress enough the importance of the puree being cold when it’s added to the butter to make your frosting.
 If it’s still even the tiniest bit warm, the whole frosting will separate 🙁 🙁 🙁 You can speed this process up by popping the puree in the fridge or freezer – but just be careful of condensation forming.
-You may need to wipe down the sides of the bowl/measuring cup to avoid water droplets that form.
+You may need to wipe down the sides of the bowl/measuring cup to remove water droplets that form.

 After we’ve made the raspberry puree and reduced it to a thick jam-like consistency, making the frosting is like your typical buttercream.